Navjot-Singh718/sap-community-abap-developer-challenge/README.md

 # 2025 ABAP Developer Challenge Base Data Model

 The pre requisite to this challenge is to create the base model for Travel Data and be ready for extending them at each step to complete the challenge.
-Here we will be creating a standard-like database table with an existing include structure with 1 field.
+Here we will be creating a SAP-like database table with an existing include structure with 1 field.
 You will also create a data generator class to fill data to this table.
 Next you will create a CDS view entity for this database table.
 The steps to create each of these objects are mentioned below.
 Follow the steps carefully and do a data preview after each step to make sure you have enough demo data to proceed.

-Note:- Please make sure to replace '2025' with a unique alphanumeric character of your choice for all the objects that you create.
+Note:- Please make sure to replace 'XXX' with a unique alphanumeric character of your choice for all the objects that you create.

 So let us start...